C0deWiser/simple-storage/README.md

 ## Storage Pool

-The model may have few storages in the same time.
+The model may have few storages at the same time.
 Storages must have unique names (aka buckets).

 ```php